kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 Please find a timestamp info as `<lastRun>` is included.
 This timestamp will be updated by Katalon Studio when you ran the `Test Suites/TS1`.

 Here I assume that you have made the project version-controlled by Git.
+And you would want to share the project with your team mates via a remote Git repository.
 It is certainly a good idea.
-Then you would want to share the project with your team mates using a remote Git repository.
 You would change `lastRun` info in \*.ts files, and your team mates would change it as well.

-Those changes tend to conflict when you try merge.
+I tell you the truth, those changes tend to conflict when you try to merge the changes.
 The `lastRun` conflict is a small problem.
 But it is itchy and annoying.

 ### Why changes of `lastRun` info in a `*.ts` file conflict --- a typical case